7Block Labs

 • Mempool pre-alerts:

-• Filter pending swaps > $X to newly deployed pairs; where privacy is critical, steer users to Protect RPC and monitor confirm stream. (docs.flashbots.net)
+• Keep tabs on any pending swaps over $X to newly deployed pairs.
+If privacy is a big deal, guide users to Protect RPC and keep an eye on the confirm stream.
+More info can be found here: (docs.flashbots.net).

 Stablecoins/RWA